Killer (Belgian band): History

-In 1985, Killer recorded a double live album containing all their best hit songs and a few new compositions.
-The album was recorded with Dieter Dierks' (Scorpions) mobile studio in a sold out venue in Antwerp, in front of an outrageous crowd.
-During the last song more than 100 fans climbed on stage to sing along with the band.
-The release of this album could have been the worldwide breakthrough of Killer, but the album never saw daylight due to certain problems of Mausoleum.
-The album's title would have been 'Still alive in eighty-five'.
+In 1985, Killer recorded a double live album containing their best songs and a few new compositions.
+The album was recorded with Dieter Dierks' (Scorpions) mobile studio in a sold-out venue in Antwerp.
+During the last song, more than 100 fans climbed on stage to sing along with the band.
+Set to be titled Still alive in eighty-five, the album was never released due to problems at Mausoleum.
 The artwork was finished, and the tapes were mixed but kept in the studio owner's safe due to legal difficulties with Mausoleum.
-After the label stopped to exist, Killer was lost.
-They never succeeded to recover the finished tapes from the studio.
-This seemed to be the beginning of the end for Killer.
+After the label ended, Killer never succeeded to recover the finished tapes from the studio.

-Another highlight in the career of Killer was the Poland tour in 1986.
-It was not so evident for a metal band to tour behind the Iron Curtain at the time, but they did it.
+Killer toured Poland in 1986, a crossing of the Iron Curtain which was uncommon.
 Sold out venues (around 10,000 people every night) and an enthusiastic crowd kept the band alive for a few more months, but band members and crew were still very disappointed and discouraged because of the non-release of the live album.
-They felt blockaded in our evolution, and this caused the first split of the band in early 1987.
+This caused the first split of the band in early 1987.

 In 1988, Shorty released a solo album, Too Wild to Tame, under the name "Van Camp" at CNR records.
-This album was in the best Killer tradition but a lot more guitar hero oriented with long complicated songs and long flashing guitar solos.

 In 1989, Spooky and Shorty decided to start Killer again, with new drummer Rudy Simmons and second guitar player Jan Van Springel.

-A fourth album, Fatal Attraction, was recorded in Germany and released by the also re-formed Mausoleum label.
-In the beginning (1990) this album was only released in Germany, and the band operated and toured mostly in Germany.
-Later the album was also released in other countries.
+A fourth album, Fatal Attraction, was recorded in Germany and released in 1990 by the re-formed Mausoleum label.
+It was initially only released in Germany, where the band mainly toured and operated, but was released elsewhere later.

-A victim of the upcoming grunge-rock style and the general fall of melodic metal, Killer split for the second time in 1991.
+Killer split for the second time in 1991.

-Shorty and Spooky performed in a power blues band, Blues-Express from 1991 until 1993, but after some musical differences they both went their own way.
-In this period Killer did three reunion gigs with their new drummer vanne.
+Shorty and Spooky performed in a power blues band, Blues-Express from 1991 until 1993, splitting due to musical differences.
+During this time, Killer did three reunion gigs with their new drummer, Vanne.

 Shorty started a new classic rock-metal cover band, Blackjack, in 1995.
-This band still exists, are keeping the spirit of Killer alive.